 - Various Lock-in Periods: With a time deposit, investors can avail of lock-in periods for 1,2,3 & 5 years.
 However, this lock-in period can be extended by submitting a formal application to the post office.

-- Eligibility: The most interesting feature of time deposits is their eligibility criteria, which state that any individual under the age of 10 can open their time deposit.
-Any guardian can also open the time deposit on behalf of a minor.
+- Eligibility: The most interesting feature of time deposits is their eligibility criteria, which states that any individual under the age of 10 can open their time deposit.
+A guardian can also open a post office time deposit on behalf of a minor.
 Upon attaining the age of 18 years, ownership is transferred.

 - The investors can choose to accumulate or disburse the interest: They can opt for accumulating it and getting it along with their deposit at the end of the tenure.
 Alternatively, they may opt to receive only the interest portion periodically, monthly, quarterly, or yearly.
 At the same time, the principal amount continues to earn interest.